axodevelopment/RHAMQ-Tutorials/common-tasks/full-chain-cert-test.md

 cp server.test.redhat.com.cert.pem server.cert.pem

-openssl pkcs12 -export -inkey server.key.pem -in server.cert.pem -out server-only.pkcs12 -name server -passout pass:securepass
+this cert will have an alias of server openssl pkcs12 -export -inkey server.key.pem -in server.cert.pem -out server-only.pkcs12 -name server -passout pass:securepass

 we have the pkcs we want the jks